 Important notes: Do not light your live rocks with full spectrum or full intensity lighting during the curing process as this may cause an algae bloom.
 Light them with either actinic lighting or natural lighting by having them in a room that gets ample indirect sunlight.
 If using actinic lighting, the photo-period should be no more then 4-5 hours per day.
 If you notice any sponges on your rocks, it is recommended to remove them, as they rarely survive.
-The curing process can be quite a smelly endeavor, you might want to give a little warning to your significant other, otherwise you may be sleeping with your rocks for a few nights!
+The curing process can be quite a smelly endeavor, you might want to give a little warning to your significant other, otherwise, you may be sleeping with your rocks for a few nights!
 It’s a good idea to keep carbon on hand, which will reduce the odor if needed.
 Remember not all Live Rock needs to be cured, if you purchased aquacultured Live Rock harvested in the U.S. you can skip this entire process 90% of the time.
 It pays to do your research first, and avoid the hassle of curing entirely.
 For more information on curing, visit our Live Rock Curing Guide.

 Live Rock Hitchhikers

 There is a negative stigma attached to the words Live Rock Hitchhikers, but the majority of all the hitchhikers that will come on live rock will be good and with only very few exceptions are there some bad or questionable hitchhikers.
-Lets first dive in to the good ones.
-There is no better method of increasing the biodiversity and life of any aquarium then to introduce Live Rock into your closed system.
+Lets first dive into the good ones.
+There is no better method of increasing the biodiversity and life of any aquarium than to introduce Live Rock into your closed system.
 The organisms living on and within these rocks are a natural sampling of what is found on the coral reefs and all play some small role in the overall quality of your system.
 Some of the many beneficial hitchhikers include filter feeders, worms, starfish, invertebrates and even corals will hitchhike in on your new Live Rock.
-In general it is wise to “dip” your coral frags before placing them into your tank, but the same cannot be said with regards to your Live Rock.
-The old school of thought is that all hitchhikers were bad, but hobbyists have come to realize that there is great benefit to nearly all the extras that come with live rock and the hobby has now shifted it’s focus on trying to replicate the diversity that one would find on a coral reef in the wild.
+In general, it is wise to “dip” your coral frags before placing them into your tank, but the same cannot be said with regards to your Live Rock.
+The old school of thought is that all hitchhikers were bad, but hobbyists have come to realize that there is a great benefit to nearly all the extras that come with live rock and the hobby has now shifted its focus on trying to replicate the diversity that one would find on a coral reef in the wild.
 Just as we once thought that all sharks were bad, we have finally realized that every creature is needed in proper proportions in order for an ecosystem as a whole to succeed.